University of Oxford

 This resource is developed and delivered by the University of Oxford for Study Higher.
 Find out more.

-At Study Higher, we know from talking to our school contacts that there is a real need for additional professional support and training.
-That’s why our Study Higher team at the University of Oxford put together this resource aimed at school staff to explore aspects of resilience, mental health and wellbeing in preparing young people for the transition to Higher Education.
+At Study Higher we know, from talking to our school contacts, that there is a real need for additional professional support and training.
+That’s why our Study Higher team at the University of Oxford put together this resource, aimed at school staff, to explore aspects of resilience, mental health and wellbeing in preparing young people for the transition to higher education.

 "Resilience is the capacity to bounce back from adversity. [...]
 Resilient individuals, families and communities are more able to deal with difficulties and adversities than those with less resilience."